danielendeg/nugetpackageupdate/specs/Metrics and Diagnostics - Shoebox.md

 				- Critical, Error, Warning, Information
 * Metrics
 	+ Overview
-		- Show current regions where service is running (world map)
         - Number of API Calls (Total, per second) - (averaged over a minute)
         - Statistic over what operations were performed on FHIR
         - Status Code returned for operations